erroronline1/caro/readme.md

-mdr14_sample_reusable = 1825 ; DAYS until a new sample check on the same product is allowed as default value open_record_reminder = 30 ; DAYS after unclosed records are reminded of via messenger order = 182 ; DAYS, after these orders marked as received but not archived will be deleted sharepoint =  48 ; HOURS, after these files will be deleted tmp =  24 ; HOURS, after these files will be deleted training_renewal = 365 ; DAYS until a training expires, warning per header colour in overviews
+mdr14_sample_reusable = 1825 ; DAYS until a new sample check on the same product is allowed as default value open_record_reminder = 30 ; DAYS after unclosed records are reminded of via messenger order = 182 ; DAYS, after these orders marked as received but not archived will be deleted order_unreceived = 14 ; DAYS, after these purchase will be reminded to enquire information about estimated shipping sharepoint =  48 ; HOURS, after these files will be deleted tmp =  24 ; HOURS, after these files will be deleted training_renewal = 365 ; DAYS until a training expires, warning per header colour in overviews